Human-aligned AI Model Cards with Weighted Hierarchy Architecture: Evaluation

 \section{Evaluation}

-Building on the experimental setup in Section~\ref{sec:setup}, this section reports evidence for our three research questions (RQ1-RQ3).
-Findings are organized by the three study components introduced earlier: a coverage diagnostic on an independent corpus (answers RQ1; informs RQ2), a practitioner survey (answers RQ2), and a cost assessment (answers RQ3).
+Building on the experimental setup in Section\ref{sec:setup}, this section reports evidence for our three research questions (RQ1-RQ3).
+Findings are organized by the three study components introduced earlier: a coverage diagnostic on an independent corpus (answers RQ1; informs RQ2), a pilot practitioner study (evidence for RQ2), and a cost assessment (answers RQ3).